neondatabase/website/content/docs/connect/connection-errors.md

 ## Couldn't connect to compute node

 This error arises when the Neon proxy, which accepts and handles connections from clients that use the Postgres protocol, fails to establish a connection with your compute.
 This issue sometimes occurs due to repeated connection attempts during the compute's restart phase after it has been idle due to [scale to zero](/docs/reference/glossary#scale-to-zero).
-Currently, the transition from an idle state to an active one takes a few seconds.
+The transition from an idle to an active state only takes a few hundred milliseconds.

 Consider these recommended steps: